ChaurasiaJayant/Project2/README.md

 # New Project

 This project is being created from local system.
-This project is created by Jayant Chaurasia
+This project is created by Jayant Chaurasia.